Structs and Classes

 To define a class, we use the class

 keyword followed by the class name.
-To divide code into multiple file, we will have the class definition in a header file, then function implementations for that class in a source file.
 For example, the following code defines a class Student

 with two data members name